GloriaiXIII/IronGloriai/ironhack_week6/w6_labs/w6d5_lab_databricks/databricks.md

 ## Spark SQL ##
 Using spark SQL is quite similar to mySQL so it's not difficult for us to use it.
 <br> <p align="center"> ![picture alt](https://github.com/GloriaiXIII/IronGloriai/blob/main/ironhack_week6/w6_labs/w6d5_lab_databricks/select%20query.png "Select Query") </p>
+You can switch from SQL to Python in the same notebook using the percentage symbol %

 ## Market Basket ##
-This example was very fast to run in comparision to python taking in account the amount of data.
+Taking in account the amount of data, this example was very fast to run in comparision to python/jupyer notebook.

 - - - -